cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

  * `-Wpedantic` warn if non-standard C++ is used
  * `-Wconversion` warn on type conversions that may lose data
  * `-Wsign-conversion` warn on sign conversions
- * `-Wmisleading-indentation` warn if identation implies blocks where blocks do not exist
+ * `-Wmisleading-indentation` warn if indentation implies blocks where blocks do not exist
  * `-Wduplicated-cond` warn if `if` / `else` chain has duplicated conditions
  * `-Wduplicated-branches` warn if `if` / `else` branches have duplicated code
  * `-Wlogical-op` warn about logical operations being used where bitwise were probably wanted